- How do I get a MyNSCC account?

 First ensure you are looking at the correct term.
 If you are, there may be data in PeopleSoft that is not correct.
 Contact your Chair or whoever takes care of scheduling at your campus and ask them to ensure that you are assigned as the instructor to the class and that the appropriate security has been granted to allow you grading access to the class.

 The list will reflect the status of the class roster at the time the grade rosters were generated.
 If a student was incorrectly missing from the class roster, they will be missing on the grade roster.
-Contact staff at your campus Registrar's office to have the rosters corrected and re-generated.
+Contact staff at your Assistant Registrar's office to have the rosters corrected and re-generated.

-Contact the staff at your campus Registrar's office through normal communication channels (email, for instance) if there is information to convey about a particular student.
-With respect to qualification for supplemental, please refer to the recent policy clarification whereby faculty are to notify students direct about supplemental eligibility for a given class and that information is not required to be supplied to the Registrar.
+Contact the staff at your Assistant Registrar's office through normal communication channels (email, for instance) if there is information to convey about a particular student.
+With respect to qualification for supplemental, please refer to the recent policy clarification whereby faculty are to notify students direct about supplemental eligibility for a given class and that information is not required to be supplied to the Assistant Registrar.